 There are two checklists, one for Low Risk events and one for Higher Risk events.
 There are several factors to take into account in deciding which checklist will be relevant for your event.
 These different factors are contained within the Risk Assessment form within Appendix 3.
-The risk assessment will be completed by the Environmental Protection Unit after you have submitted the Event Information Questionnaire and you will be advised which checklist applies to your event.
+The risk assessment will be completed by Environmental Protection after you have submitted the Event Information Questionnaire and you will be advised which checklist applies to your event.